Our Team

 Min Wu, PhD

-Min is the Vice President of Biology and brings 20 years of experience in drug discovery and development spanning a range of therapeutic areas.
+Min is the Head of Innovation and brings 20 years of experience in drug discovery and development spanning a range of therapeutic areas.
 Prior to Disc, as the Senior Director of Biology at Proteostasis Therapeutics, she led a multi-year collaboration program with Astellas Pharma, focusing on discovery and early development of a small molecule therapeutic targeting a rare genetic liver disease.
 At Proteostasis, Min also oversaw multiple small molecule programs to target genetic diseases that result in the dysregulation of the proteostasis network.
 Prior to Proteostasis, Min held roles with increasing responsibilities in discovery biology, pharmacology, biomarker development and translational research at FORMA Therapeutics, Agios Pharmaceuticals and AVEO Oncology.
 Min received a Ph.D. in Biomedical Sciences from the Oak Ridge National Lab/University of Tennessee and completed her postdoctoral training at the Whitehead Institute of MIT.

 Jason Cathelyn, PhD